Arthur-Brouwers/ArthurBrouwersS4AI/Documentation/Evaluations/Evaluation 2.md

     <th><strong>Explanation</strong></th>
     <td>
         <p>
-          In the exercises of both DAIA and Machine Learning, I always try to explain why I did specific things.
+          In the exercises of both DAIA and Machine Learning, I always try to explain why I did specific things.</br>
+          Jacco also agrees on for example the Decision tree exercise: <a href="https://github.com/Arthur-Brouwers/ArthurBrouwersS4AI/blob/main/Documentation/Feedback.md">"You clearly explain the parameters of the decision tree algorithm and understand the importance of overfitting." </a></br>
           In my personal challenge this becomes even clearer due to the clear headings and explanation.
-The explanation could be better in some cases, so that is why I consider this learning outcome as orienting.
+I feel like the explanation could be better for DAIA.</br>
+          Niek agrees on this according to the following feedback: <a href="https://github.com/Arthur-Brouwers/ArthurBrouwersS4AI/blob/main/Documentation/Feedback.md">"And can you explain WHY it is important ..."</a>
         </p>
     </td>
   </tr>